How to decide if something is a scam before it breaks your heart and the bank…

 “Stop trying to scam me.”

-As virtual assistants we are somewhat vulnerable because our businesses are all based off of not having to work face to face and trusting that our potential customers are working towards a business relationship.
+As virtual assistants we are somewhat vulnerable because our businesses are all remote and we have to trust that our potential customers are working towards a business relationship.

 The first, and most obvious, red flag that indicates a scam is the offer, business, deal that is too good to be true.

 You are not that special that this once in a lifetime deal is only going to work for you, belong to you, or catapult you to greatness.
 Offers such as:

 “Copy information from a Google Sheet into a Google Doc, 200 entries, $1000.00 USD”

 “Send inquiries to companies, work from your phone, 1 hour per day, $500.00 USD per day”

 Do I know what these people are doing with those who apply and actually start working for them?
 No. No I do not.
 Why?
 Because I’ve not ever replied to those sorts of job postings.
 My gut always told me that they were not something I would want to be involved in.